Cardinals vs. Brewers Player Props Betting Odds

-Player prop bet odds for Christian Yelich, Paul Goldschmidt and others are listed when the Milwaukee Brewers host the St. Louis Cardinals at American Family Field on Wednesday at 7:40 PM ET.
+Player prop betting options for Christian Yelich, Paul Goldschmidt and others are available in the Milwaukee Brewers-St. Louis Cardinals matchup at American Family Field on Thursday, starting at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!